input-output-hk/iogx/README.md

 ];
 ```

-Be careful not to reference the project's own haskell packages in `hsPkgs`.
+Be careful not to reference your project's own haskell packages via `hsPkgs`.

-If you do, then `nix develop` will build your project every time and it will fail to
-drop you into the shell if there are compiler errors.
+If you do, then `nix develop` will build your project every time you enter the shell, and it will fail to do so if there are Haskell compiler errors.

-#### **`scripts`**
+### 3.4.9. `scripts`

-Custom scripts for your shell.
+Custom scripts for your shell, for example:

 ```nix
 scripts = {

   foobar = {
     exec = ''
       # Bash code to be executed whenever the script `foobar` is run.